-Bit Name R/W Description <1> OVT Read-only OVT = 1 indicates that one of the THERM overtemperature limits has been exceeded.
-This bit is cleared on a read of the status register when the temperature drops below THERM $-T{HYST}$. <2> FAN1 Read-only FAN1 = 1 indicates that Fan 1 has dropped below minimum speed or has stalled.
-This bit is not set when the PWM1 output is off. <3> FAN2 Read-only FAN2 = 1 indicates that Fan 2 has dropped below minimum speed or has stalled.
-This bit is not set when the PWM2 output is off. <4> FAN3 Read-only FAN3 = 1 indicates that Fan 3 has dropped below minimum speed or has stalled.
-This bit is not set when the PWM3 output is off. <5> F4P Read-only F4P = 1 indicates that Fan 4 has dropped below minimum speed or has stalled.
+Bit Name R/W Description <0> 12V/VC Read-only A one indicates that the 12 V high or low limit has been exceeded.
+This bit is cleared on a read of the status register only if the error condition has subsided.
+If Pin 21 is configured as VID5, this bit is the VID change bit.
+This bit is set when the levels on VID0 to VID5 are different than they were 11 μs previously.
+This pin can be used to generate an SMBALERT whenever the VID code changes. <1> OVT Read-only OVT = 1 indicates that one of the $\overline{\text{THERM}}$ overtemperature limits has been exceeded.
+This bit is cleared on a read of the status register when the temperature drops below $\overline{\text{THERM}} - T{\text{HYST}}$. <2> FAN1 Read-only FAN1 = 1 indicates that Fan 1 has dropped below minimum speed or has stalled.
+This bit is not set when the PWM 1 output is off. <3> FAN2 Read-only FAN2 = 1 indicates that Fan 2 has dropped below minimum speed or has stalled.
+This bit is not set when the PWM 2 output is off. <4> FAN3 Read-only FAN3 = 1 indicates that Fan 3 has dropped below minimum speed or has stalled.
+This bit is not set when the PWM 3 output is off. <5> F4P Read-only When Pin 14 is programmed as a TACH4 input, F4P = 1 indicates that Fan 4 has dropped below minimum speed or has stalled.
 This bit is not set when the PWM3 output is off.
-Read/write When Pin 9 is programmed as a GPIO output, writing to this bit determines the logic output of the GPIO.
-Read-only If Pin 9 is configured as the THERM timer input for THERM monitoring, then this bit is set when the THERM assertion time exceeds the limit programmed in the THERM limit register (Reg.
+Read/write When Pin 14 is programmed as a GPIO output, writing to this bit determines the logic output of the GPIO.
+Read-only If Pin 14 is configured as the THERM timer input for THERM monitoring, then this bit is set when the THERM assertion time exceeds the limit programmed in the THERM limit register (Reg.
 0x7A). <6> D1 Read-only D1 = 1 indicates either an open or short circuit on the Thermal Diode 1 inputs. <7> D2 Read-only D2 = 1 indicates either an open or short circuit on the Thermal Diode 2 inputs.